 Assistance and concessions for Aboriginal people

-Information about payments for Aboriginal people is available through the Australian Government Department of Human Services website.
+Information about payments for Aboriginal people is available through the Services Australia website.

 - live in a rural or remote part of Australia

 - don't have direct access to other facilities.

 Some people with incontinence may be eligible for financial assistance for continence products through the Continence Aids Payment Scheme (CAPS).

 You may be eligible for compensation if your disability is the result of a car crash or accident.
 Contact the Law Society of South Australia and ask for advice about seeing a personal injury solicitor.

 You may have to pay for some or all services you receive if you receive compensation.